Koushikphy/CheatSheets/Mics/gnuplot_cheatsheet.md

 1. __multiple Data sets and data blocks__:
 In multi data set file the data sets are seperated with _two_ blank lines.
 The data sets can be 1D or 2D data sets.
 Alternatevely, data blocks are seperated with just one blank lines.
 This makes a data set with multiple data blocks a 2D surface data or multiple 1D line data

+    **Data Sets** : *Data seperated by two blank lines*.
+    **Data Blocks**: *Data seperated by one blank lines*.

 1. __Plot part of a file__ :